DoctorKhan/The-Human-Experiment-Book/src/90_appendix/20_glossary.md

 ## G

-**Genesis Bottleneck** - The near-extinction event between 800,000-900,000 years ago that reduced human ancestral population to just over a thousand individuals.
-Within this framework, this was Phase II of the Titan experiment - a selection and preparation phase that installed sophisticated genetic modifications.
+**MIS 6 Modification Period** - The gradual genetic enhancement period during Marine Isotope Stage 6 (150,000-130,000 years ago) when expanding ice sheets fragmented human populations into isolated refugia.
+Within this framework, this was Phase II of the Titan experiment - using natural population separation to systematically modify isolated groups without detection, installing sophisticated genetic modifications and receiver protocols.

 **Great Catastrophe/Deluge** - Not a single event, but the cyclical pattern of reset events that have shaped human history.
 Different cultures preserve memories of different resets in their flood myths: the 4.2 kiloyear event (biblical deluge), the Younger Dryas impact, and other civilizational collapses.
 Each reset served different purposes in the ongoing human experiment.